Clinical Fellow vs Locum: Which Should I Choose?

 You may also come across research and teaching fellowships.
 Research fellowships tend to be more heavily involved in research than clinical work.
 These can sometimes contribute towards a qualification in research, like a Masters or PhD, depending on the role advertised.
 Teaching fellowships may be teaching only or mixed with a clinical role as well.

 Trust Grade roles are similar, but typically will be a service provision-type post to fill a rota gap.
-Training opportunities may be limited.
 These are often for a year-long post but can sometimes be shorter.

 What is Locuming?